mirdanish6594/CausalFunnel/README.md

 # CausalFunnel Website

-This repository hosts the React-based website built for CausalFunnel, featuring a fully responsive Home page and Blog page.
+This repository hosts the React-based website built for CausalFunnel, featuring a fully responsive Home page, Platform, Company, Free Tria and Blog page(alo the pages for each blog).
 The site is designed to offer smooth navigation and a visually engaging experience.

 ## 🚀 Live Demo